 The popularity of the off-the-track-Thoroughbreds has exploded in recent years.
 A lot of that growth can be attributed to programs such as the Retired Race Horse Program, the Thoroughbred aftercare organizations, the Thoroughbred Incentive Program (T.I.P.), along with the affordability of OTTBs and more OTTB shows than ever being hosted.
-With that popularity, more riders are searching for the best options and products suited for the challenges OTTB owners face such as saddle fitting and getting them to round their backs more.
+With that popularity, more riders are searching for the best options and horse tack suited for the challenges off-the-track thoroughbred horse owners face such as saddle fitting and getting them to round their backs more.

-A horse bred with one thing in mind …
+OTTB, A horse bred with one thing in mind.

 Among other physical attributes, it’s clear that the focus when breeding these horses is to produce animals who can run fast.
 However, those characteristics can represent a challenge for the rider who has a different discipline in mind when the horse’s racing days are over.